-- Normally Tariff points within the range of 200 320.
-AS General Studies is excluded from the points tariff range. - Preference given to relevant subjects such as English, Arts and Social Science.
+- Normally Tariff points within the range of 280 320.
+AS General Studies is excluded from the points tariff range. - English is a required subject.
+Preference given to relevant subjects such as Arts and Social Science.

-BTEC - An appropriate National Diploma with good standing and final year grades within the range 6 Merits - 5 Distinctions and 1 Merit.
+BTEC - An appropriate National Diploma with good standing and final year grades within the range 3 Distinctions and 3 Merits - 5 Distinctions and 1 Merit.

-Irish Highers - Passes with grades within the following range: BBB - ABBC.
+Irish Highers - Passes with grades within the following range: BBB - ABBB.